Wide open topics discussed on Psilocybe cubensis mushrooms! But what are Psilocybe cubensis?

 Questions on “Magic” Mushrooms Applications & Therapeutics

-In this edition of the Quality Spores blog, we’re going to take a look at some of the most common questions about this species of “magic” mushroom, including its effects on the human brain, why there’s a growing interest in its use for therapeutic applications.
+We’re going to take a look at some of the most common questions about this species of “magic” mushroom, including its effects on the human brain, why there’s a growing interest in its use for therapeutic applications.

 - The effects of Psilocybe cubensis mushrooms on the human brain